 How Does an SSL Cipher Suite Look?

-To negotiate a secure communication, the client and the server need to come on terms with four crucial elements:
+To negotiate secure communication, the client and the server need to come to terms with four crucial elements:

 - Key exchange algorithm